Short-Stacked Play in MTTs

 Extremely Short Stacks

-With a stack that short, there isn’t much ICM pressure on you.
+With an extremely short stack, there isn’t much ICM pressure on you.
 You don’t have time to wait.
 You aren’t going to fold into the money, so you have to take the opportunity to accumulate chips when you can.
 If you get lucky and double up (which will really be closer to a triple up, taking the blinds and antes into account), then there will be more pressure to play conservatively and keep your head above water until you make the money.

 Conclusion